 Looking for an eBook?
-Use this quick search box to find eBooks in CAMEO, the library catalog.
+Use the search box to find eBooks in the library catalog.

 An eBook is a book made available in digital form and designed to be read using special e-book software, some of which preserve the book’s original layout and design. ebooks can be read on a variety of PCs (desktops, notebooks, tablets, and handhelds), PDAs, and dedicated e-book readers using specially designed e-book software.
 (Source: Credo Reference)